 The CBE has created an anti-money laundering and terrorist combating unit to receive any suspicious reports from banks in this respect.
-Each branch of a bank must appoint an anti-money laundering officer to be responsible for processing any alarms raised by the operation staff and for reporting incidents to the combating unit of the CBE.
+Each financial institution must appoint an anti-money laundering officer to be responsible for processing any alarms raised by the operation staff and for reporting incidents to the combating unit of the CBE.

-6. DEPOSITOR PROTECTION
+6. Depositor Protection